 (Take a look at my article for the full checklist for how to care for lavenders through winter).

-Pruning also slows down the growth of the woody base which is necessary to increase the life lavenders.
+Pruning also slows down the growth of the woody base which is necessary to increase the life of lavenders.

-Non English species (such as the Spanish, Italian, and French lavenders) are very popular with gardeners, however they are not cold hardy and will likely die in the first frost of winter.
+Non-English species (such as the Spanish, Italian, and French lavenders) are very popular with gardeners, however, they are not cold-hardy and will likely die in the first frost of winter.

-Non cold hardy lavenders need to be planted in pots and taken indoors over winter in climates that receive frosts if they are to live for many years.
+Non-cold hardy lavenders need to be planted in pots and taken indoors over winter in climates that receive frosts if they are to live for many years.

-English lavenders will not only thrive in colder climates but are also highly drought tolerant due to their Mediterranean heritage.
+English lavenders will not only thrive in colder climates but are also highly drought-tolerant due to their Mediterranean heritage.

 Despite the name ‘English’ the English lavender is native to the hot and dry Mediterranean region of Europe which is the case for all lavenders.
 (They are called ‘English’ lavenders due to their ability to survive in the temperate English climate and because they have been extensively cultivated there since the 1800’s).

-As lavenders are adapted to dyer and even windy climates there is no lavender species that does well in areas of high humidity.
-Lavenders in humid areas tend to suffer from browning foliage as a result of rot, although there are some steps you can take to negate the some of the effects of humidity on lavenders.
+As lavenders are adapted to dry and even windy climates there is no lavender species that does well in areas of high humidity.
+Lavenders in humid areas tend to suffer from browning foliage as a result of rot, although there are some steps you can take to negate some of the effects of humidity on lavenders.

 English lavenders can live in relatively rainy areas although the soil must be amended with plenty of sand so that it drains very quickly and does not retain much moisture.